-Tax season is in full swing and if you’re in real estate it’s useful to brush up on specific tax tips for real estate agents.
+The IRS has confirmed amid the government shutdown that tax season will begin on January 28, 2019.
+If you’re in real estate it’s useful to brush up on specific tax tips for real estate agents so you can file correctly and on time.
 Whether you’re preparing your taxes on your own or having an accountant help you, these tips are useful to keep in the front of your mind.

 Important tax tips for real estate agents to remember

 We asked real estate and tax professionals across the country for their very best tax tips.
 Here’s what they said.

 1. Don’t forget your mileage

 “Many real estate agents leave money on the table when it comes to their mileage,” says Thomas J. Williams, an enrolled agent and tax accountant who operates Your Small Biz Accountant, LLC, a virtual boutique practice with a focus on rental real estate.
 “Depending on where you work on a regular basis, the tax deduction may include attending meetings, putting up for-sale signs, running business-related errands, and completing floor time at your broker’s office.”

 Tip: Keep track of your mileage throughout 2019 using a cloud-based app to store all your information.

 2. How do you classify the people on your team?

 Make sure you’re not classifying W-2 employees as independent contractors.
 Independent contractors should be issued a 1099 form, while actual employees get a W-2